stingyu/blog/README.md

-# hello-world
+# Blog
-just for me to exercise
+This page for show my blog